PrestaShop/ps_facetedsearch/README.md

 Filter your catalog to help visitors picture the category tree and browse your store easily.

+## About this fork

+This fork adds JS Slider for Features and Attribute Groups.
+It is experimental version.
+Stable for ordered numeric values.
+Untested for anything else.

+### Configuration

+1. In PrestaShop Back Office go to _Modules > Module Manager > Modules (tab) > Faceted search > Configure (button) > Filters templates (table) > Edit (button)_ of desired Template.
+2. Select "Slider (experimental)" as Filter style of desired Feature or Attribute group.

+If you wish to show units within a Slider, then create new key `PS_FACETEDSEARCH_SLIDER_FEATURE_<feature id>_UNIT` in PrestaShop Config table (in Database).

+Note: Order of values in the slider are taken from the Feature / Attribute group.

 ## Multistore compatibility

 This module is partially compatible with the multistore feature.
 Some of its options might not be available.